AugustoCiuffoletti/leafletExercise/README.md

 The parameter of such function is an array of coordinates.
 For each of them we create a marker, while pushing the item in the local array.
 Note that the *title* property and the indexing are reconstructed from the array

 When the download is complete the array of the coordinates is displayed on screen.

-With this step we have complete a full set of functionalities: marker placement, coordinate recording, and persistent storage.
-However our tool does not integrate with other tools, since our format does not comply with a standard.
-The next step consist of encoding our data using the geoJson standard: proceed with the *geoJson* branch.